 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Empire State that have people climbing over each other to get in.

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in New York are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in New York are growing like weeds.

-How We Measured The Fastest Growing Cities In Empire State
+How We Measured The Fastest Growing Cities In the Empire State for 2020

 - Population in 2010